BackupTheBerlios/hjb-svn/trunk/docs/rst/administered-objects.rst

 ------------------------

-A JMS *Administered Object* represents the configurable resources hosted by a JMS Provider that are used by a message application.
+A JMS *Administered Object* represents the configurable resources hosted by a JMS Provider that are used by a messaging application.
 ([JMSSpec]_).

 There are two kinds of Administered Object: